 TM1637 Module Hardware Overview

-The TM1637 module combines a classic 0.36″ 4-digit 7-segment display and the TM1637 LED driver from Titan MicroElectronics, allowing you to control all digits, and the colon using only two I/O pins.
+The TM1637 module combines a 0.36-inch 4-digit 7-segment display with the TM1637 LED driver chip made by Titan MicroElectronics.
+This cool combination lets you control all four digits using just two pins from your microcontroller.

 Technical Specifications